Helping female entrepreneurs succeed

 To further their mission of helping small businesses succeed, the Small Business Administration (SBA) needed a learning platform focused on female entrepreneurs.
-We've been engaged as a subcontractor to Fearless to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.
+As a subcontractor to Fearless, we were brought in to deliver a technical solution that maximizes the use of an existing open-source-software product without limiting the flexibility needed to deliver a unique user experience.

-Many female entrepreneurs face significant obstacles to building their businesses, particularly when it comes to acquiring the outside knowledge they need to increase their chances of success.
-Determined to address this issue, the SBA launched Ascent, which included the creation of a new learning platform based on an existing open-source content management system (CMS) called Brightspot.
-The challenge has been leveraging Brightspot in such a way as to not only avoid constraining the design of the user experience to what’s available “out-of-the-box,” but also to avoid the nightmare of having to maintain a “custom-off-the-shelf-software” product.
+Female entrepreneurs start and own nearly half of all businesses in the U.S., employ 9.4 million workers, generate $1.9 trillion in revenue, and represent all industries.
+To help elevate their success, the SBA launched Ascent, a free online learning platform based on an existing open-source content management system (CMS) called Brightspot.
+A critical challenge was leveraging Brightspot in such a way as to not only avoid constraining the design of the user experience to what’s available “out-of-the-box,” but also to avoid the nightmare of having to maintain a “custom-off-the-shelf-software” product.

-As a subcontractor to Fearless, Skylight's been providing additional technical leadership around how best to address this challenge.
-In particular, we've helped architect and engineer a custom API wrapper that programmatically makes calls into Brightspot, thereby leveraging its full feature set in an independent way.
-This approach gives them the power to create a curated learning experience for female entrepreneurs.
+As a subcontractor to Fearless, our team provided additional technical leadership around how best to address this challenge.
+In particular, we helped architect and engineer a custom API wrapper that programmatically makes calls into Brightspot, thereby leveraging its full feature set in an independent way.
+This approach gave them the power to create a curated learning experience for female entrepreneurs.

-- Demonstrated, using a spike solution, that a customized API would not only work with Brightspot, but would also provide a robust front-end development resource for the SBA
+- Demonstrated via a spike solution that a customized API would not only work with Brightspot, but would also provide a robust front-end development resource for the SBA

 - Delivered 11 modules of working content, including video, audio, downloadable worksheets, interactive self-assessments, and more

 - Released to the public in January 2021